sw2703/Gomoku/README.md

 # Gomoku

 A Gomuku game playing program in Python 3 and Tkinter.
+UI and minimax algorithm by the original authors.
+Reinforcement learning algorithms by sw2703.

 ## Setup